Call of Duty: Black Ops — Cold War gameplay: Stealth inevitably erupts into weapons-hot action

 Vietnam level (or levels)

 While the game starts in 1981, Cold War also takes the player back to the memories of a mission in Vietnam in 1968, when the CIA came the closest it ever had to catching Perseus, the master spy.
 Perseus had tried to steal an American-made nuclear bomb from a firebase.
-As Adler, a soldier-turned-CIA operative, you have to remember something critical about the Vietnam mission in order to bring back an important memory that could be key to catching Perseus.
+As Adler, a soldier-turned-CIA operative, you have to remember something critical about the Vietnam mission that could be key to catching Perseus.
 Treyarch and Raven showed us one mission, but apparently others also take place in Vietnam.

 The Vietnam War, of course, was fought in the era of psychedelic drugs.
-And in this level, these big red doors appear in the middle of the landscape as you’re running away from enemies.
+And in this level, big red doors appear in the middle of the landscape as you’re running away from enemies.
 This also reminds me of the drug-induced gameplay from the Far Cry series.
 There’s more than one level that connects back to the memories of Vietnam.
 The red door beckons to you, and if you run around it, it will appear in front of you later on.
 It’s as wild a scene as you’ll see in any game, and it underscores the sense of paranoia in the story.
 A voice tells Adler to go into the door, and it reminds him that he’s the only one ID Perseus.
 Treyarch promises this is “one of the most unique levels we’ve ever created.”

 What’s cool about this level is that you have multiple choices for stealth or combat.
 Critical pieces of the narrative will unfold through the player’s choices.
 In fact, you’ll be able to replay this mission with a different outcome to see if it yields a different result.